 As a baby planner, I have helped put together TONS of baby registries.
-I’ve perused through every shopping lane at Babies R Us, Target, Pottery Barn, and more testing out the many different kinds of products to help parents choose the right ones for them.
+I’ve perused through every shopping lane at buybuy BABY, Target, Pottery Barn, and more, testing out the many different kinds of products to help parents choose the right ones for them.
 Building a registry can take a lot of effort and hard work.
 It’s exhausting and sometimes (or most of the time) intimidating.
 What do you need?
 What can you leave off?
 What stores do you choose?
 And what’s the best way to set up your registry?
 Trying to find the exact products that you want for your little one that will accommodate your lifestyle and your budget is a major task.
-Not to mention trying to find them in only one or two stores so you don’t have a million different registries is almost impossible.
+Not to mention, trying to find them in only one or two stores, so you don’t have a million different registries, is almost impossible.

-This button makes it incredibly simple (and a little dangerous) because now whenever you are on a website looking at adorable baby things on your computer, all you have to do is press your “Add to Babylist” button and you can add anything to your baby registry.
+This button makes it incredibly simple (and a little dangerous).
+Now, whenever you are on a website looking at adorable baby things on your computer, all you have to do is press your “Add to Babylist” button.
+You can easily add anything to your baby registry.
 I’m obsessed!

 Once you have completed adding your Babylist button, they will show you some of the most popular items that you can add to your registry.
 It isn’t necessary if you don’t want them, but I found that super helpful for parents who might not know where to start.

 And that’s it!
-Now you can just have fun “online shopping” and adding all the things that you love onto your baby’s registry. 🙂
+Now you can just have fun “online shopping” and add everything you love onto your baby’s registry. 🙂

-For a little history, Natalie Gordon, founder of Babylist, is a former Amazon developer who knew she could do baby registries smoother and prettier than Amazon, so she broke off and built her own company while pregnant with her first baby.
+For a bit of history, Natalie Gordon, founder of Babylist, is a former Amazon developer who knew she could do baby registries smoother and prettier than Amazon, so she broke off and built her own company while pregnant with her first baby.
 In 2011, two weeks before her son arrived, Babylist was born!
-Five years later, the Oakland-based startup is now one of the largest baby registries in the U.S. and is making baby registries more personal and less overwhelming for thousands of expecting families everyday.
+Five years later, the Oakland-based startup is now one of the largest baby registries in the U.S. and is making baby registries more personal and less overwhelming for thousands of expecting families every day.

 So Why Choose Babylist?